 (Keeping track of volunteer hours is important!
 Use the ScholarPrep Organizer and it’s a BREEZE!)

-April is National Volunteer Month and dedicated to those who give of their time, talents, and treasures to the causes closest to their hearts.
+Community service volunteers give their time, talents, and treasures to the causes closest to their hearts.

-Volunteering is a wonderful way for students to give back to their communities, learn about service by helping others, and at the same time, adding valuable hours and experiences they can use for scholarship and college applications.
+Volunteering is a wonderful way for students to give back to their communities, learn about service by helping others, and at the same time, add valuable hours and experiences they can use for scholarships and college applications.
 They are doing good AND helping themselves win money for school.
-THIS is how more college scholarship money is won!
+This is how more college scholarship money is won!

 Most high school students are busy with academics, sports, jobs, and the ever-important social life inside and outside of school.